ScottEvtuch/PSLastPass/README.md

 While the module is loaded, your entry names, URLs, usernames, and notes will be stored unencrypted in module-scoped PowerShell variables.

+## Caching and Offline Use

+New caching behavior in v1.2 means that Save-LPData will now only save your credentials by default.
+Any subsequent module imports will cause the vault to be retrieved from the LastPass API.
+You can return to the previous behavior by adding the -SaveVault switch parameter which will save the entire vault offline for future use.
+You can also force an update of the vault by running Sync-LPData or adding the -Refresh switch parameter to any Get function.

 ## Get-LPCredential

 This command will return a PSCredential object for the best matching entry for a URL.
 If more than one entry exists that is equally specific (based on protocol, port number, directory, and query string) then they will all be returned unless you specify the "First" switch.